Typical Mammalian Cell Bank Characterization Program

 - U.S. Department of Health and Human Services, Food and Drug Administration, Center for Biologics Evaluation and Research.
 Points to Consider in the Characterization of Cell Lines used to Produce Biologicals (1993).

-- Gguidance for industry: characterization AND qualification of cell substrates and other biological starting materials used in the production OF viral vaccines for the prevention and Treatment of infectious diseases: February, 2010.
+- Guidance for industry: characterization and qualification of cell substrates and other biological starting materials used in the production of viral vaccines for the prevention and treatment of infectious diseases: February, 2010.

 - International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Q5A/Q5B.